 Whenever you take a closer look at trends, you notice that there is a pendulum that swings.
 Trends are evolutionary.

 The current trend is starting to swing from clean, contemporary aesthetics towards curvy, retro designs.
 Designs that reflect a new attitude through colour and embellishments.

 Over the last three years in particular, from a typography standpoint, the Logo Design Report has seen a transition toward very austere sans serif logo designs.
 Google flipped from a serif font to a sans serif, and other major brands like Verizon, Calvin Klein, and Century 21 did the same.
 This shift in design is to clarify messaging and convey transparency.
 This simplification can strip brands of personality and they can become too sterile.
 Designers then counter this sterility with embellishments.

-“By going backwards, you can be selective as to what you want to bring forward and blend it with contemporary aesthetics.”
+“By going backward, you can be selective as to what you want to bring forward and blend it with contemporary aesthetics.”

 5 Logo Design Trends in Motion

 Over the last year, there has been an uptick of logos encased with a mono-weight outline.
 An astral aura if you will, exuding a rich karmic energy.
 Some see it as a stylistic pop of embellishment that allows an otherwise unremarkable marks to capture additional attention and project a bit of its own graphic energy.